-The Statement of Accounts (the "Accounts") summarise the Fund's transactions for the 2013/2014 financial year and its position at year-end as at 31 March 2014.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2013/2014 (the "Code") which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The Statement of Accounts (the "Accounts") summarise the Fund's transactions for the 2012/2013 financial year and its position at year-end as at 31 March 2013.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2012/2013 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.